hardkiller2565123123/Borderlands-online-Backend-server/README.md

 - Online/game server communication
 - Early profile, inventory, presence and quest services

-Work is continuing on completing the remaining services and restoring full frontend and gameplay functionality.
+Work is continuing on completing the remaining services and restoring full functionality.

 ## How to Use